This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Egg Chopper – This simple tool quickly and easily chops hard boiled eggs.
 So convenient!

-The EASIEST, healthy, naturally keto avocado egg salad recipe!
-You need just 7 simple ingredients + 10 minutes to make avocado and egg salad.
+You'll love this easy, creamy, healthy avocado egg salad recipe!
+You need just 7 simple ingredients and 10 minutes to make egg salad without mayo.

 Mash the avocado and lime juice together with sea salt, leaving some chunks.